segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/upollo/index.md

 2. Search for "Upollo" in the Sources Catalog, select Upollo, and click **Add Source**.
 3. On the next screen, give the Source a nickname and configure any other settings.

    - The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
-The nickname can be anything, but Segment recommends using something that reflects the source itself and distinguishes amongst your environments (for example, SourceName_Prod, SourceName_Staging, SourceName_Dev).
+The nickname can be anything, but Segment recommends using something that reflects the source itself and distinguishes amongst your environments (for example, Upollo_Prod, Upollo_Staging, Upollo_Dev).

 4. Click **Add Source** to save your settings.
 5. Copy the Write key from the Segment UI.